Alexander Reford

-Alexander Reford CM is an historian by training, with master's degrees in history from the University of Toronto and Oxford University.
+Alexander Reford CM is a historian by training, with master's degrees in history from the University of Toronto and Oxford University.
 Born in Ottawa, Ontario, in 1962, he was raised and educated in the Outaouais region of Québec.
 He held the position of Dean of College at St. Michael's College at the University of Toronto from 1987 to 1995.
-He left to assume the directorship of Les Jardins de Métis (Reford Gardens), a cultural destination and tourist attraction located on the banks of the St. Lawrence in Grand-Métis, Quebec.
-The great-grandson of Elsie Reford, creator of the Gardens, he was instrumental in creating the not for profit organization that purchased them from the Quebec government in 1995.
+He left to assume the directorship of the Jardins de Métis (Reford Gardens), a cultural destination and tourist attraction located on the banks of the St. Lawrence in Grand-Métis, Quebec.
+The great-grandson of Elsie Reford, creator of the Gardens, he was instrumental in creating Les Amis des Jardins de Métis, a not-for-profit organization that purchased them from the Quebec government in 1995.
 Under his stewardship, a complete restoration of the gardens and the historic buildings on the property has been undertaken.

 Professional associations

 He is the co-founder and director of the International Garden Festival, an annual event held since 2000 that has been acclaimed by critics and garden writers as one of the premier garden design events in the world.
-The Gardens have also become a leader in nature conservation, undertaking the preservation of tracts of land along the St. Lawrence River and creating an ecological park on the banks of the Metis River that opened in the summer of 2002.
+The Gardens have also become a leader in nature conservation, undertaking the preservation of tracts of land along the St. Lawrence River and creating an ecological park on the banks of the Mitis River that opened in the summer of 2002.

 Alexander Reford is a member of the board of directors of the Canadian Tourism Commission where he serves as the representative of the small and medium-sized enterprises from Quebec.
 He is also president of the Association touristique régionale de la Gaspésie.
 He is involved in various organizations involved in gardens, tourism, historic preservation and culture and is an active volunteer in Quebec's Lower St. Lawrence/Gaspésie region where he lives.